 At Meaning, everyone is welcome.
 Everyone is valued.
 And that’s important.
 When we gather each year for our conference, there’s a very special atmosphere – not just one of learning and excitement, but one of respect for other people and their ideas.

 At Meaning, we acknowledge that some of our fellow participants may have different perspectives and politics to our own.
-We also meet people with different life experiences and characteristics, whether that’s about their age, gender, sexuality, disability, ethnicity or something else that makes them who they are.
+We also meet people with different life experiences and characteristics, whether that’s about their age, sex, gender expression, sexuality, disability, ethnicity or something else that makes them who they are.

 It’s important that everyone is free to contribute, learn, discuss and debate.
 If we ever felt people’s behaviour – whether their actions, their language, the material in their talks or the content of their social media posts – wasn’t in line with the respectful spirit of Meaning, we may need to have a conversation about what’s going on.
 If we found things were particularly problematic, we may need to ask people to leave the conference, without a refund.